1. Home

 Expert tip

-Although your neighborhood diner may not use ATS software to filter resume, some larger chain restaurants certainly do, and it’s always best to optimize your resume to respond to these electronic gatekeepers.
+Although your neighborhood diner may not use ATS software to filter resumes, some larger chain restaurants certainly do, and it’s always best to optimize your resume to respond to these electronic gatekeepers.

-ATS screening algorithms scan each incoming resume for certain specific phrases that employers expect to see on the resume of anyone who is qualified to do the job they’re offering.
+ATS screening algorithms scan each incoming resume for certain specific phrases that employers expect to see on the resume of anyone qualified to do the job they’re offering.

-Choosing the best resume format for a waitress
+Choosing the right resume format for a waitress

 One important consideration is the best resume format for structuring your waitress resume, particularly the way your employment history is organized.